1 Chapter 1 - Basics of Business Strategy

 1.6 Formulating a business strategy

-Formulating a business strategy is one of the most complex and important task of a manager.
-The more important issue to address when formulating a business strategy is competitive advantage.
-A business strategy has to clearly state how the company creates and sustains competitive advantage.
-A business strategy has to specifies how the company develops organizational capabilities, and how these capabilities contribute to the company’s competitive advantage.
+Formulating a business strategy is one of the most complex and important tasks of a manager.
+The most important issue to address is competitive advantage: a business strategy must clearly state how the company creates and sustains it, how the company develops organizational capabilities, and how those capabilities in turn feed the competitive advantage.

-Once we know what the process of strategic management is, the big question is how to formulate the right strategies.
-Before formulating a business strategy, executives need to know the external environment – who are the company’s stakeholders, what is the value chain of the industry including customers, suppliers, competitors – and also internal factors –organizational capabilities, and detailed current situation of the company in terms of financial facts and human capital–.
-External stakeholders, market and industry tendencies, and regulations have to be constantly monitored.
-Specific environmental scanning techniques are used for this monitoring.
-With the external environment, threats and opportunities have to be identified.
-Looking at internal factors, the main strengths and weaknesses of the organization have to be identified.
-This process is known as the SWOT analysis (Strenghts-Weaknesses-Opportunities-Threaths).
+Once we know what the strategic management process is, the big question becomes how to formulate the right strategies.
+Before formulating a strategy, executives need to understand the external environment — who the company’s stakeholders are, what the industry value chain looks like, including customers, suppliers and competitors — and the internal factors — organizational capabilities, and the current situation of the company in terms of financial facts and human capital.
+External stakeholders, market and industry trends, and regulation have to be monitored constantly through environmental scanning techniques.
+From the external environment we identify threats and opportunities; from the internal factors we identify strengths and weaknesses.
+This process is known as SWOT analysis (Strengths–Weaknesses–Opportunities–Threats).

 In the Appendix A, I suggest a practical guide to perform analysis when formulating a business strategy.

 It is important to define what competitive advantage is.
-A competitive advantage is an attribute of a company and/or its services and products that is a) valuable for a customer, b) it is perceived as unique , and c) it is difficult to imitate.
-Due to the tough competitive environment and the diffusion of communication technologies, it is difficult for a company to maintain a competitive advantage over time.
-Then, a company needs to come up with strategies to make its products or services difficult to imitate.
-This sounds easy, but it is very complicated in the real world.
+A competitive advantage is an attribute of a company, or of its products and services, that is a) valuable to the customer, b) perceived as unique, and c) difficult to imitate.
+Because of intense competition and the rapid diffusion of communication technologies, it is hard for a company to sustain a competitive advantage over time, so a firm must continually work to make its products or services difficult to copy.
+This sounds simple and is extremely hard in practice.

-1.7 Stating the competitive adavantage - The Porter’s theory of competition
+1.7 Stating the competitive advantage — Porter’s theory of competition

-In order to know whether a specific mix of products and/or services can offer competitive advantage to the company, it is needed to know the industry and the main external forces that significantly impact the competitive advantage of the company’s products or services.
-Intuitively, you can think that you need to know your competition before you can identify your competitive advantage.
-Then, when we think about competitors, we usually come up with one or two main current rivals of a company.
-However, before understanding competition, as suggested by Michael Porter, we need to study the whole industry structure: not only competitors, but also suppliers, customers, new entrants and substitute products.
-In his seminal work of 1985, Michael Porter defined the more important external competitive forces of a company as Porter (2008):
+To know whether a specific mix of products and services can give a company a competitive advantage, we need to understand the industry and the external forces that shape profitability.
+Intuitively, you need to know your competition before you can identify your advantage.
+When we think about competitors, we usually picture one or two direct rivals.
+However, as Michael Porter argued, before we can understand competition we need to study the whole industry structure: not only rivals, but also suppliers, customers, potential new entrants and substitute products.
+Porter first laid out these forces in 1979 and developed them fully in Competitive Advantage (1985); the version cited here is his 2008 restatement (Porter 2008).
+The five forces are:

-Bargaining power of customers – the more options a customer has to obtain the same or similar product, the less power the incumbent company will have to establish prices and conditions with the customer.
+Bargaining power of customers — the more options a customer has for obtaining the same or a similar product, the less power the company has to set prices and terms.
+A supermarket chain buying from hundreds of small food producers has enormous buyer power.

-Rivalry among existing competition in the industry – how fierce is the competition among direct and indirect competitors?
+Rivalry among existing competitors — how fierce is competition among direct and indirect competitors already in the industry?

-If a company identifies and understands these competitive forces, the company will be in a better shape to improve its competitive position in the market, which might lead to better financial performance.
+If a company identifies and understands these forces, it is in a better position to improve its competitive position — either by choosing where to compete, or by acting to change the structure itself.

 1.8 Generic types of competitive strategies

-Michael Porter defines five generic types of competitive strategy Porter (2008) according to the market target –market niche vs broad market– and the type of competitive advantage –low cost vs differentiation–.
+Michael Porter defines five generic types of competitive strategy (Porter 2008) along two dimensions: the market target (a narrow market niche versus a broad market) and the type of competitive advantage (low cost versus differentiation).
 The following figure illustrates these five strategies:

-The differenciation stratey aims to offer unique features in products and/or services.
-For example, superior service, innovative technology, high quality, engineering design, etc. These unique features allow the company to establish premium prices, increase sales and gain customer loyalty.
-The low-cost strategy focuses on efficiency that leads to low prices to customers, but mantainging a minimum level of quality.
-The low-cost strategy allows a company generates wealth with low margins, but selling high volumes to a broad market, while differentiation strategy aims to generate wealth with high margins -justified with unique product features - targeting a specific market niche.
+The differentiation strategy aims to offer unique features in products or services: superior service, innovative technology, high quality, distinctive design.
+These features allow the company to charge premium prices, grow sales and build customer loyalty.
+The low-cost strategy focuses on the operational efficiency that makes low prices possible while maintaining an acceptable level of quality.
+A low-cost company generates wealth through low margins on high volume sold to a broad market; a differentiator generates wealth through high margins justified by unique product features.

 Return on Assets (ROA) is a simple but important financial ratio that provides insight information about business strategy.
 ROA is equal to the ratio of Net Income (at the end of a period) to Total Assets (at the beginning of the period).